The Fascinating Microbiome

 The environment we live in can affect the bacteria living in our bodies.
 There are differences between people who live in rural areas with lots of animals and dirt when compared to those living in an urban area with little green space.

 There are also marked differences between the microbiota of those living in Africa in comparison with the United States.
+Our genes, our environment, antibiotic use, the nutrients in our diet, an infection and/or supplements can all affect our microbiome.

 What You Eat Matters

 The food we eat has the biggest influence on changing our gut microbiota.
-It might surprise you that diet changes can impact the composition of the bacteria found in the in as few as 3 days.
+It might surprise you that diet changes can impact the composition of the bacteria found in the gut in as few as 3 days.

 As you can see, there are plenty of ways you can change the community of bacteria living in your gut.
 The way you eat, where you choose to live, and even the types and frequency of medications you take can all impact your gut microbiota, and ultimately your overall health.